movassaghi6/instagram-automation/README.md

 3. Update `cookies.json` with your Instagram cookies (make sure you're logged in).

 ## Usage
-    ```

- .
-Run the script:
+1. Run the script:

     ```bash
-    python search_user.py
+    python .\app\main.py
     ```

-The script will load the profile page for the specified username.
+The script will load the profile page for the specified username and like the first post.